pmainguet/udemy-courses/Javascript/README.md

 * Keep the units of code for a project both cleanly separated and organized
 * Encapsulate some data into privacy and expose other data publicly

-## IMPLEMENTING THE MODULE PATTERN
+## Implementing the Module Pattern

 * One of the most popular design pattern in Javascript
 * Data Encapsulation allow us to hide the implementation details of a specific module, ie to hide certain variables and method while exposing a public interface (API)